apache/gravitino/docs/index.md

 * [How to build Gravitino](./how-to-build.md): a complete guide to build Gravitino from source.
-* [How to test Gravitino](./how-to-test.md): a complete guide to run Gravitino unit tests and integration tests.
+* [How to test Gravitino](./how-to-test.md): a complete guide to running Gravitino unit tests and integration tests.
-* [How to sign and verify a Gravitino releases](./how-to-sign-releases.md): a guide to sign and verify a Gravitino release.
+* [How to sign and verify Gravitino releases](./how-to-sign-releases.md): a guide to sign and verify a Gravitino release.
 * [Publish Docker images](./publish-docker-images.md): a guide to publish Gravitino Docker images, also list the change logs of Gravitino CI Docker images and release images.